mstksg/inCode/copy/entries/machines-1.md

 Why FRP?
 --------

+This series doesn't directly deal with FRP, but implementing FRP is one of the motivating factors for what we are discussing.

 So why do we even bother with FRP?
 Why not just just program imperatively and mutate a state?
 It's just as easy in a functional/pure language (with a trivial State monad wrapper) as it is in an imperative language.